-"Rampage" was a UK teen pop-culture magazine published by Panini Comics from late 2004 to early 2007.
+"Rampage" was a UK teen pop-culture magazine published by Panini Magazines from late 2004 to early 2007.

 The content was predominantly a garish mix of enthusiastic product marketing for toys, movies, and video games.
 But each issue also featured a couple of short new Marvel stories written and illustrated by UK creators.